 Different strains have varying compositions of these compounds, which can influence the duration and nature of the high.

-The endocannabinoid system (ECS) interacts with cannabinoids to produce psychoactive effects.
+The 2 cannabinoid receptors interacts with THC to produce psychoactive effects.

 Everyone has different amounts of cannabinoid receptors that vary with both our genetics and frequency of use.